Mexico draws over $7 billion in foreign investment at Davos

 The Mexican factories will produce goods for the wider region.
 For example, about 40 percent of the output from the baby food factory will be exported to Latin America and the Caribbean.

-In the third major investment announcement at Davos, Network equipment maker Cisco Systems Inc (CSCO.O) said it would direct $1.35 billion into Mexican manufacturing operations and a support center this year.
+In the third major investment announcement at Davos, Network equipment maker Cisco Systems Inc (CSCO.O) said it would direct $1.35 billion into Mexican manufacturing operations and a support centre this year.

-Pena Nieto has said that foreign direct investment (FDI) in Mexico totaled $28 billion during the first 9 months of 2013.
+Pena Nieto has said that foreign direct investment (FDI) in Mexico totalled $28 billion during the first 9 months of 2013.

 FDI was boosted last year by the Belgian-based beer giant Anheuser-Busch InBev's (ABI.BR) acquisition of Grupo Modelo GMODELOC.MX, which went through at the end of May and brought in about $13 billion.